xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

-  When we think about _what may be deduced_ from the assumptions involved in the logical question, we are thinking about the model instead of the surface phenomenon.
+  When we think about _what may be deduced_ from the assumptions involved in the logical question, we are thinking about the model instead of the surface phenomena.

 - **Xie:** Common-sense is defined as